 Keep your branding distinct

 Paul Neel of Electric Enjin recommends, “Be simple, but be distinct.
 Thankfully, Uber wasn’t created as a brand called ‘Car Rides,’ nor was Lyft for that matter, so be distinct in identity.
 Additionally, be distinct in messaging.
-Dunkin’ could’ve said they’re ‘Doughnuts ‘n’ Coffee,’ but ‘America Runs on Dunkin’’ is way more emotional and connects to why the company exists in the consumers’ minds.”
+Dunkin’ could’ve said they’re ‘Doughnuts ‘n’ Coffee,’ but the tagline ‘America Runs on Dunkin’’ is way more emotional and connects to why the company exists in the consumers’ minds.”

-Mark Armstrong of Mark Armstrong Illustration says, “Know your audience well and speak to them with a voice that’s different from your competitors.
+Mark Armstrong of Mark Armstrong Illustration says, “Know your audience well and speak to them with a brand voice that’s different from your competitors.
 And that voice needs to be consistent.
 Ask yourself this: if my logo didn’t appear on a post, could the audience still recognize my voice?
 Or would I sound like everyone else?
 Your content also needs to show your expertise and be likable.
 [Being] considerate, fun, with a can-do attitude builds trust and makes people more likely to engage.”

 Tim Ludwig of Jorsek shares, “Once your brand is out there occupying the industry spaces, you don’t want to get drowned out by the buzz of thousands of the same voices.
 Monotonic brand presentation bores people and that’s the last thing you want your brand to do.
 Find your voice, cultivate it, and keep it consistent.
 This takes practice, and voices are liable to evolve over time, so pay close attention to when your brand’s voice starts to seem a little tired.”